Lyles, Jacobs help USA, Italy qualify for Paris Olympic relays

 But Jamaica, without world and Olympic gold medallists Shelly-Ann Fraser Pryce, Shericka Jackson and Elaine Thompson-Herah, had a disaster, coming in only fifth in their heat won by Poland.

-Also booking their spots in Paris were Canada, France, Germany, Australia, Britain and the Netherlands.
+Also booking their spots in Paris were Britain, Germany, Australia, the Netherlands, Canada and France.

 - Bahamian carnival -